 Studies have found that children really do listen when parents advise them to avoid tobacco, drugs, and alcohol.
 Take some time to talk to your children about the hazards of using tobacco.
 It can make a big difference in their lives.

 Tobacco use is the most preventable cause of death in the United States.
 It causes heart diseases, cancers, and strokes.
-Children may not realize the hazards associated with all types of tobacco.
+Children may not realize or understand the hazards associated with all types of tobacco.

 Compared to children who do not use tobacco, children who do use tobacco may: